Shdorsh/promisebundler/README.md

 myBundle.getResolvedData();
 ```

 For resolved promises, the data will be automatically converted into a json object if possible (string or fetch result).
-If it is not, the data will be encoded if a string, then stored directly under the promise's key inside of the resolved promises json object.
+If the data is a string, but not parsable into a json object, it will have its quotation marks and template literals escaped automatically.
+Any data returned by resolving or rejecting a promise will find itself under the given key automatically.

 ```
 myBundle.getRejectedData();